mkermani144/wanna/CONTRIBUTING.md

 3. Expalain exactly what you are looking for.
 Provide additional links, images, etc. if needed.

 We may label your issue as `Needs-check`, or we may directly add `idea` or `new-feature` label to your issue, indicating your issue is approved.

+### Bug reports 🐞
+#### Prerequisties:
+* Install and use the app

+If you find a bug when you use the app, you can contribute to Wanna as a bug reporter.
+To do so, follow these steps which are almost the same as steps for feature requests:
+1. Search issues and see if somebody has reported the same bug.
+2. If the bug is not reported, open an issue and explain about the bug.

+If your issue is labeled as `bug`, we will fix it in the next versions of the app.
+It may also be labeled as `duplicate` if your issue is a duplicate.